Befotaka, Analalava

 Befotaka is a rural municipality in Madagascar.
 It belongs to the district of Analalava, which is a part of Sofia Region.
 The population of the commune was estimated to be approximately 17,000 in 2001 commune census.

 Befotaka has a riverine harbour.
 Primary and junior level secondary education are available in town.
 The majority 65% of the population of the commune are farmers, while an additional 4% receives their livelihood from raising livestock.
 The most important crop is rice, while other important products are bananas, coconuts and seeds of catechu.
 Services provide employment for 1% of the population.
 Additionally fishing employs 30% of the population.

 Geography

-Next city to Befotaka is Antsohihy at a distance of 63 km.
+The next city to Befotaka is Antsohihy at a distance of 63 km.
 This municipality is crossed by the National road 6.